lifepillar/CSVKeychain/Readme.md

 must grant the app control of your computer in the same way.

-The script always asks for the password to unlock your keychain (you recognise the dialog by the AppleScript Script icon).
+The script always asks for the password to unlock your keychain (you recognise the dialog by the Script Editor icon).
 Since that dialog is not very secure, it is recommended that you change your keychain's password in Keychain.app before exporting your keychain, and restore the original password afterwards.
 You may also be asked to unlock your keychain by SecurityAgent